 The Shirakawago village, including Ogimachi and Gokayama, was added to the World Heritage list in 1995.

 Gassho-style Houses in Shirakawago

-The Gassho style house features having a steep thatched roof.
+The Gassho style house in Shirakawago features having a steep thatched roof.
 This is because Shirakawago is a snowy mountain village.
-Thanks to its steep roof, the Gassho style building can easily shed snow on top.
+Thanks to its steep roof, the Gassho style building can easily shed snow on the top.

 The Meaning of Gassho (合掌)

 By the way, the literal meaning of the Japanese word “Gassho (合掌)” is holding one’s hands together in prayer.

 Shirakawago Village Walking Guide with Map and Photos